SAP-samples/cloud-sdk-learning-journey/README.md

 ## Step 1

-Creating a minimal Hello World application, based on Typescript language and compiled with Node.
+Create a minimal Hello world project with Typescript and Node.js setup.

 ## Setup of the environment